arturo-mtnz/BestOfHackerNews/README.md

 http://localhost:5000/swagger/index.html

-From there, the /api/topStories endpoint can be invoked with HTTP GET.
-The endpoint can also be directly called from a web browser.
+From there, the HTTP GET /api/topStories endpoint can be invoked with the required count parameter.
+The endpoint can also be directly accessed from a web browser.
 For example, for obtaining the top 10 stories:

 http://localhost:5000/api/topStories?count=10